-The cannabis plant contains hundreds of compounds, including THC (delta-9-tetrahydrocannabinol).
+The cannabis plant contains hundreds of compounds, including THC (delta-9-tetrahydrocannabinol) and CBD (cannabidiol).
 THC is a psychoactive compound that makes people feel high.
 Different forms of cannabis contain different amounts of THC and produce different effects.
 The more THC that a cannabis product contains, the stronger the effect.
+THC content is typically reported as a percentage.
+Unlike THC, CBD does not induce a high or cause impairment.
+CBD content can be reported as a percentage or in milligrams per serving.

-Concentrates, such as dabs, wax and oil, may have much higher amounts of THC — 40% to 90% — than other forms of cannabis, which are usually about 20% THC.
-Concentrates can cause a faster, more intense effect than other forms of cannabis and may lead to an increased health risk.
+Concentrates, such as dabs, wax and oil, may have much higher amounts of THC and may cause a faster, more intense effect than other forms of cannabis.
 Cannabis added into food and beverages has a delayed and longer-lasting effect than smoked or vaped cannabis.

-It is still against the law for people younger than 21 years old to possess, sell or use any amount of cannabis.
-Also, no one may legally possess more than three ounces of cannabis and 24 grams of concentrated cannabis, sell any amount without a license, or drive while under the influence or impaired by cannabis.
+It is illegal under state law for people younger than 21 years old to possess, sell or use any amount of cannabis.
+It is also illegal to sell any amount without a cannabis retail license.

-The legal status of cannabis has made the study of health effects difficult.
-As more states legalize cannabis for adult use and medicinal use, there has been some increase in research on the benefits and risks of cannabis.
+The legal status of cannabis has made the study of its health effects difficult.
+As more states legalize cannabis for adult and medicinal use, there has been an increase in research on the benefits and risks of cannabis.
 However, the study of cannabis remains restricted by its classification as a Schedule I controlled substance by the federal government.

 The below information is based on studies that have provided strong evidence of how cannabis can impact health.
-However, at this time, more information is needed to better understand the health risks and benefits of consuming cannabis.
+However, at this time, more research is needed to better understand the health risks and benefits of using cannabis.

 Cannabis has been shown to be helpful for some conditions: